 Late September.
 Perfect riding weather.
-The piercing cry of a distant crow, coupled with the sound of dry leaves rustling in the wind, roused Dennis from his deep slumber.
-Eyes still closed, he smiled, deeply inhaling the crisp early morning air.
+The piercing cry of a low flying crow, underscored with a chorus of dry leaves rustling in the wind, roused Dennis from his deep slumber.
+Eyes closed, he smiled, deeply inhaling the crisp early morning air.
 With fall swiftly approaching, there wouldn’t be many more days like this.
 Opportunities to get up for an early morning ride would soon come to an end.
 The smell of coffee brewing and soft footsteps of his wife down in the kitchen, beckoned him out of bed.
 Sitting up slowly, he stretched his solid body upward.
 Inhaling deeply, his favorite college t-shirt lifted momentarily revealing a dense fuzzy belly beneath.
-Slinging his feet over the edge of the bed, he paused taking a deep breath, preparing for the sharp pain.
-Shortly, it would be followed by stiffness, which would soon dissipate and finally settle into the mild annoyance of middle age foot pain.
+Slinging his feet over the edge of the bed, he inhaled sharply, preparing for the sting of plantar fasciitis pain.
+Shortly, it would be followed by stiffness, which would soon dissipate and finally settle into another mild annoyance of middle age.

 While Kelly stood over the sink washing and drying dishes, she looked through the small kitchen window across towards the next property.
 “Looks like Mr. Johnson is about to saddle up too.
 Get over here hon!
 Get a load of that oufit!”
 Dennis got up, and walked over to stand behind his wife.
 From behind the dingy floral curtains, they watched the distant neighbor as he headed out to the weathered wooden shed on his lot.
 “God Damn, he must know something I don’t!”
 Exclaimed Dennis.
 His wife giggled softly.
 “I know, I know.
 He usually wears a tank top at least.
 No shirt, well that’s practically indecent.”
 They watched the distant figure, clad in just denim shorts, a red trucker hat, work boots and white knee high socks, as he lumbered across the grassy field towards a weathered barn.
 “Okay then, I’m gonna go finish getting ready, hon.”
 Dennis leaned over and kissed his wife on the forehead, thanking her for breakfast as he patted his swollen belly.